Michael Irvin: Sexual assault allegation against Irvin

 In 1996, as the Cowboys prepared to play the Carolina Panthers in the NFC Divisional Playoff game, media reports stated that Irvin and his teammate Erik Williams, while under the influence of cocaine, had sexually assaulted Dallas cheerleader Nina Shahravan and videotaped the interaction while pointing a gun at her head.

 Despite Williams' and Irvin's denials of the allegations, the story largely overshadowed the game, which the Cowboys lost.
 The accuser was later proven to have fabricated the entire incident.
 She recanted her story, pled guilty to perjury and filing a false police report, and was sentenced to 90 days in jail and a fine.
 In the game against Carolina, Irvin was injured in the opening minutes and did not return.

 1998 scissor attack

-On July 29, 1998, Irvin assaulted fellow Cowboys offensive lineman Everett McIver.
+On July 29, 1998, Irvin assaulted Cowboys offensive lineman Everett McIver.
 The initial dispute stemmed from Irvin demanding that McIver vacate a barber's chair so that Irvin would not have to wait for a haircut.
 McIver and Irvin soon began a brawl in the shop with fellow Cowboy Leon Lett attempting to break it up.

 During the course of the dispute, Irvin grabbed a pair of scissors and stabbed McIver in the neck, barely missing his carotid artery.
 Cowboys owner Jerry Jones reportedly brokered a six-figure settlement between Irvin and McIver in exchange for McIver's silence and to prevent McIver from pursuing criminal charges against Irvin.